MuntahaSiraj/quiz-/README.md

 # quiz-
-this is basic quiz in htm
+this is basic quiz in html